openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 With the teams feature, a learner can browse a list of topics, and then create a team and invite other learners to take part in group activities relating to one of the topics.
 Team activities provide opportunities for small group interactions and projects in your course.
-For more information, see :ref:`opencoursestaff:CA_Teams_Overview`.

 =========
 Bookmarks
 =========

 The bookmarks feature allows a learner to add a bookmark to any unit in the LMS so that the page can be found later on the **My Bookmarks** page.
-For more information, see :ref:`openlearners:SFD Bookmarks`.

 =================================
 Drag and Drop Problem XBlock